HelloZeroNet/Documentation/docs/site_development/content_json.md

 ### domain

-Namecoin domain name of your site.
+Domain name of your site.
 ZeroHello will link to this if the user has Zeroname plugin enabled.

 **Example**: Blog.ZeroNetwork.bit